rhobbie/Sim704/README.md

 <CRD>SourceDeck.cbn</CRD>
 ```

-Sets the path for input to the card reader.
+Sets the file for input to the card reader.

 ```xml
 <CPU>Punched.cbn</CPU>
 ```

-Sets the path for output of the card punch.
+Sets the file for output of the card punch.

-The cards are stored in a tape file with one binary record per card in column binary format.

 ```xml
 <LP>LP.txt</LP>
 ```

-Sets the path for output of the printer.
+Sets the file for output of the printer.
 The file has ASCII format.
 When no LP config is given, the printer output is redirected to the console.

 ```xml